-The island of Cumbrae lies just off Largs, on the Ayrshire coast and is roughly 4 miles long and 2 miles wide.
+The Isle of Cumbrae, also known as Great Cumbrae, lies on the Ayrshire coast and is roughly 4 miles long and 2 miles wide.

 Just a short ferry trip from Largs, Cumbrae is regarded as Scotland’s most accessible island.